erichoracek/MSCollectionViewCalendarLayout/README.md

 * **Current Time Indicator** (`UICollectionReusableView`) – Displayed over the time row header, aligned at the current time.
 * **Current Time Horizontal Gridline** (`UICollectionReusableView`) – Displayed under the cells, aligned to the current time.
 * **Horizontal Gridilne** (`UICollectionReusableView`) – Displayed under the cells, aligns with its corresponding time row header.
+* **Vertical Gridilne** (`UICollectionReusableView`) – Displayed under the cells, aligns with its corresponding day column header.

 If you think there should be more of these, don't hesitate to add them in a pull request.
 To see how this is done, check the example.

-## Invalidating Layout

-If you change the content of your `MSCollectionViewCalendarLayout`, make sure to call the `invalidateLayoutCache` method.
-This flushes the internal caches of your `MSCollectionViewCalendarLayout`, allowing the data to be repopulated correctly.

-## Can I call performBatchUpdates:completion: to make suff animate?
+## Can I call performBatchUpdates:completion: to make stuff animate?

 Don't do this.
 It doesn't work properly, and is a "bag of hurt".

 # Requirements

-Requires iOS 6.0 and ARC.
+Requires iOS 6.0+ and ARC.

 # Contributing